 Online Build Certification

-C.A.L. offers the opportunity to complete the Online Build Certification process during the fall and spring terms.
+The Center offers the opportunity to complete the Online Build Certification process during the fall and spring terms.
 This process is invitation-only: participants must be OTC-certified and approved by Dr. Thomas based on their potential to build and teach a number of online courses.

-Scholarship and Service Professional Development
+Scholarship Professional Development